restraint-harness/restraint/docs/tasks.rst

  use_pty=false
  #use_pty=true # to enable a pty

 The "General" section is mostly used for informational purposes.
-The only element that restraint will read from here is the name attribute.
-If defined this will over write the task name specified from the job xml.
+The only element that Restraint will read from here is the name attribute.
+If defined this will over write the task name specified from the job XML.

 The "restraint" section has the following elements which can be defined:

 entry_point
 ~~~~~~~~~~~

-This tells restraint how it should start running the task.
-If you don't specify a program to run it will default to make run which is what legacy RHTS would do.
+This tells Restraint how it should start running the task.
+If you don't
+specify a program to run it will default to 'make run' which is what legacy
+RHTS (Red Hat Test System) would do.
 Other examples of entry points:

 * entry_point=autotest-local control-file
 * entry_point=STAF local PROCESS START SHELL COMMAND "ps | grep test | wc >testcount.txt"